ridadsaif/Text-Classification/README.md

 # Text-Classification
-Text classification based on six different languages usinf a linear and non-linear classifier.
+Text classification based on six different languages using a linear and non-linear classifier.